BainMcHaleCMU/DataHammer/backend/agent_swarm/workflow/README.md

 # Dynamic Workflow Planning and Execution

-This module provides dynamic workflow planning and execution capabilities for the DataHammer AI Agent Swarm, inspired by LlamaIndex's multiagent workflow approach.
+This module provides dynamic workflow planning and execution capabilities for the DataHammer AI Agent Swarm, using a custom multiagent workflow approach.

 ## Components